tangyl92/2023-09-11_git_history/README.md

         - this may open a terminal program called `less` that lets you scroll
             - use `q` to quit out of less

+-- `diff`: shows you the "difference" between your changes and the last known git state
+    - `diff --staged`: shows you the diff of the files in the staging area

+--  `restore --staged <FILE>` : unstages from the staging area